iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Fundamental Proximal Gradient Inequality.md

 \end{aligned}
 $$

+The following claim and proof will use a strictly weaker assumptions to obtain a strictly better results.

 #### **Claim | The Fundamental Proximal gradient inequality**
 > Fix any $y$, we have for all $x$:
 > $$